jupyterhub/jupyterhub/docs/source/reference/oauth.md

-- If the token has expired, but is still in the cookie: when the token response cache expires, the next time the server asks the hub about the token, no user will be identified and the internal oauth process begins again.
+- If the token has expired, but is still in the cookie: when the token response cache expires, the next time the server asks the hub about the token, no user will be identified and the internal OAuth process begins again.
-- If the token _cookie_ expires, the next browser request will be made with no credentials, and the internal oauth process will begin again.
+- If the token _cookie_ expires, the next browser request will be made with no credentials, and the internal OAuth process will begin again.
   This will usually have the form of a transparent redirect browsers won't notice.
   However, if this occurs on an API request in a long-lived page visit such as a JupyterLab session, the API request may fail and require